What is a VPN?

 When would I use a VPN?

 Many reasons.
 Let's say you're in Europe but need to connect to the Ross U: drive.
 Or you're in a country that blocks certain websites (like, say, Google).
-Or you're trying to access content on the web from overseas that is restricted to the US audiences only.
 Or you're stuck in a conference somewhere and want to print a document to your office printer so your colleagues at Ross can grab it.
 Or maybe your Ross-provided Office 2010 installation is asking to be activated when you're at home.
 Maybe you're located off-site during construction of the new Ross building and need to connect to Ross' shared network drives or printers while using the campus-wide MWireless network.

 If you run into any of the above scenarios, connecting with a VPN would let you work around all of those issues.